eclipse-archived/golo-lang/backlog.markdown

 * Support varargs in instance method invocations.

+* Make sure varargs work in all cases for functions and methods.

 * Fix import resolution: `import java.util.Arrays` resolves `asList(...)` while `import java.util` does not resolve `Arrays.asList(...)`.